 The Most important factor in prognosis is the cell type of mesothelioma.
 There are three cell types of mesothelioma (confirmed by biopsy); epithelioid, sarcomatoid, and biphasic (mixed).
 The epithelioid form has the best prognosis, especially epithelioid mesothelioma of the peritoneal cavity (with most expected to survive more than 50 months).
 Sarcomatoid has the worst prognosis with the lowest chances of surviving for more than one year since the diagnosis.

 Mesothelioma is more common among the men when compared to women, further, statistics also show that females have much better chances of long-term survival, they live 5-6 months longer than men.

 Other factors that affect the prognosis are; history of smoking, comorbidities, the severity of symptoms.

 Early Diagnosis of Mesothelioma

-Early diagnosis of mesothelioma is associated with better survival rate; however, in most cases, the disease is diagnosed in the late stage.
-Most of the cancers are non-symptomatic in the early stages.
-Thus the diagnosis is often missed, and by the time symptoms arise it is already 3rd or 4th stage.
+Early diagnosis of mesothelioma is associated with a better survival rate; however, in most cases, the disease is diagnosed in the later stages.
+Most of these cancers are non-symptomatic in the early stages.
+Thus the diagnosis is often missed, and by the time symptoms arise it is already at the 3rd or 4th stage.

 However, since the introduction of “National Cancer Moonshot” by President Obama, efforts are being made to find early detection tests for mesothelioma.
-Several biomarkers that may help in early diagnosis have been identified, though none is still available in the clinics for mass screening.
+Several biomarkers that may help in early diagnosis have been identified, though none are yet available in the clinics for mass screening.
 In recent years there has been a tremendous focus on a breath test for cancer diagnosis, as it can be utilized for mass screening.
-There are perspectives that such tests would soon be available.
+There are perspectives that such tests could soon be available.